bennybp/BPModule/README.md

 ## Compile the core

-The BPModule project is comprised of two components: the core framework and the modules.
+The Pulsar project is comprised of two components: the core framework and the modules.
 The core is the framework that keeps all the modules playing nicely with one another and we will compile that first.
 You should only have to compile the